 Now that you know what a runway is.
 The first step is to calculate your runway.
 So, how do we do that?

 We need to start by knowing and determining your monthly expenses.
 This is a big one, and I mean KNOW your expenses.
-These are things like: rent, utilities, groceries, health insurance, car insurance, Netflix, phone, gym etc. The best way you can determine your monthly expenses is with the use of a Spending Plan.
+These are things like: rent, utilities, groceries, health insurance, car insurance, streaming services, phone, gym etc. The best way you can determine your monthly expenses is with the use of a Spending Plan.
 With a Spending Plan, you know your exact spending on any given month (day, week, year, quarter) without having to estimate (it’s SO fab).

 A Spending Plan is a brilliant way to easily outline your exact income AND expenses.
 If you do not have a Spending Plan yet, that’s okay - you are in the right place, even if your income was nothing, you still need to plan!
 Perhaps your income is a regular paycheck - or even an irregular one.
 If you aren’t sure what your exact income is right now, then you can start off by an estimate based on your lowest current level of income; this can give you a bit of wriggle room to work with, should you bring home more than estimated.